Kim Ji-won: 2017–2023: Leading roles

-In 2017, Kim was cast in her first leading role in KBS2's romantic comedy drama Fight for My Way, portraying Choi Ae-ra, a department store information desk employee who dreams of becoming an announcer, alongside Park Seo-joon.
-The series was praised for its realistic portrayal of struggling youth, friendship, and love, and concluded with ratings of 13.8%, solidifying Kim's status as a leading actress.
-She once again won the Excellence Award at the KBS Drama Awards for her performance.
+In 2017, Kim starred in her first leading role in KBS2's romantic comedy drama Fight for My Way, portraying Choi Ae-ra, a department store information desk employee aspiring to become an announcer, alongside Park Seo-joon.
+The series was noted for its portrayal of young adults facing career challenges and concluded with ratings of 13.8%.
+Kim won the Excellence Award at the 2017 KBS Drama Awards for her performance.

-In 2018, she starred in her first period role in the third installment of the Detective K film series, Detective K: Secret of the Living Dead.
-She played a mysterious woman who loses her memory and takes part in the investigation.
-That same year, Kim and her Descendants of the Sun co-star Jin Goo made cameo appearances in Kim Eun-sook's historical drama Mr. Sunshine.
+In 2018, Kim appeared in the period comedy-mystery film Detective K: Secret of the Living Dead, playing a woman with memory loss involved in an investigation.
+That same year, Kim and her Descendants of the Sun co-star Jin Goo made cameo appearances in the historical drama Mr. Sunshine.

-In 2019, Kim played Tanya, the head of the Wahan tribe and the love interest of Song Joong-ki's character in the historical fantasy drama Arthdal Chronicles.
-The drama served as a reunion project for Kim and Song, who had previously starred together in the 2016 hit drama Descendants of the Sun.
-Despite receiving mixed reviews, criticism for its similarities to other programs, and lower-than-expected ratings, the series was renewed for a second season.
-However, Kim and Song did not reprise their roles in the second season.
+In 2019, Kim starred in the historical fantasy drama Arthdal Chronicles as Tanya, the spiritual leader and successor of the Wahan tribe's priesthood.
+The drama served as a reunion with Song Joong-ki, following their appearance in the 2016 series Descendants of the Sun.
+In December, Kim's contract with King Kong Entertainment expired, and she chose not to renew it.

 In February 2020, Kim signed with Salt Entertainment.
-In December 2020, she starred in Kakao TV's web series Lovestruck in the City, alongside Ji Chang-wook.
-To prepare for the role, which involved surfing, she overcame her childhood aquaphobia, caused by a near-drowning experience in a bathhouse.
+Later that year, she starred in the romance web series Lovestruck in the City, portraying Lee Eun-oh, a woman living under a false identity who becomes involved in a complex urban romance.
+For the role, Kim underwent surfing training and overcame her childhood aquaphobia.

-In April 2022, she starred in the television series My Liberation Notes, portraying an introverted employee struggling to escape her monotonous life.
-During its run, the series received modest but steadily increasing ratings and gained attention for its writing and relatable scenarios.
-Kim was nominated for Best Actress – Television at the Baeksang Arts Awards for her performance in the series.

-In June 2022, Kim's contract with Salt Entertainment ended, and she decided not to renew it.
-On September 29, 2022, she signed with HighZium Studio.
+In 2022, Kim starred in the slice-of-life drama My Liberation Notes, portraying Yeom Mi-jeong, an introverted office worker struggling to escape her monotonous life.
+She was nominated for Best Actress – Television at the 59th Baeksang Arts Awards for her performance in the series.
+In June, Kim's contract with Salt Entertainment expired, and she chose not to renew it.
+In September, she signed with HighZium Studio.